Quansight-Labs/free-threaded-compatibility/docs/index.md

 ??? success "I maintain a pure Python package with a public Python API"

     Free-threading is implemented in CPython such that pure Python code is thread-safe, at least to the same extent as it is with the GIL enabled today.
-We use "thread-safe" here to mean that CPython should not crash running multithreaded pure python code, not necessarily that a multithreaded program will always produce deterministic results.
+We use "thread-safe" here to mean that CPython should not crash running multithreaded pure python code, not necessarily that a multithreaded program will always produce deterministic results, even if the GIL-enabled build is deterministic.
 It is up to the author of a program, application, or library to ensure safe multithreaded usage when using the library in a supported manner.

     There are a few ways you can create thread safety issues in your own code.
 The most common ones are: using global state for configuration or other